-A: If you sign and return your proxy without making any selections, your shares will be voted "FOR" each of the five director nominees in Proposal 1, "FOR" Proposals 2 and 3 and for "1 Year" for Proposal 4.
+A: If you sign and return your proxy without making any selections, your shares will be voted "FOR" each of the five director nominees in Proposal 1 and "FOR" Proposals 2 and 3.
 If other matters properly come before the meeting, Messrs.
 Bruce R. Berkowitz and Jorge L. Gonzalez will have the authority to vote on those matters for you at their discretion.
 As of the date of this proxy statement, we are not aware of other business to be acted upon at the Annual Meeting other than as disclosed in this proxy statement.